PROFILE

 acquitted.
 In June 2005, President Obiang

-decided to grant amnesty to the six Armenian
+granted amnesty to the six Armenian pilots.
+In

 Although Equatorial Guinea lacks a